Skip Ribbon Commands

 Readers

-The function of a reader is to read the examination paper and/or the student’s responses as often as requested by the student.
-A person appointed as a reader should have:
+The function of a reader is to read the examination/test paper and/or the student's responses as often as requested by the student.
+A person appointed as a reader should

-• a facility for English and familiarity with the VCE study being examined
+• be familiar with the VCE study being examined

-The appointed reader may work with the student in any practice examinations.
+The appointed reader may work with the student in any practice examinations, but not in any formal school-based assessments

 A supervisor, in addition to the reader, must be present in the examination room and monitor all interactions between the reader and the student.